mikeakohn/easy_match/README.md

 [http://www.mikekohn.net/software/easy_match.php](http://www.mikekohn.net/software/easy_match.php)

 Library for doing for simple text searches similar to REGEX but with simpler syntax.
-To maximize performance, a JIT compiler turns matching commands into assembly for x86_64, x86, and ARM.
+To maximize performance, a JIT compiler turns matching commands into assembly for x86_64, x86, and ARM (tested on Raspberry Pi).
 Easy Match will use syntax such as the following:

 (starts_with('asdf') or starts_with('1111')) and ends_with('7890')